2019 24 Hours of Le Mans: Finish

-Almost 23 hours into the event, the race leading No. 7 Toyota of López slowed on course due to a wiring fault with the antenna on the car's tyre pressure sensor system, which indicated to the team that it had a front-right puncture.
+Almost 23 hours into the event, the race leading No. 7 Toyota of López slowed on course due to a wiring fault with the antenna on the car's tyre pressure sensor system, which indicated to the team that the front-right tyre had a puncture.
 As it occurred late on the track, he was able to make a pit stop; Toyota switched only one tyre to lessen the time lost in the pit lane.
-Lopez rejoined the track ahead of Nakajima's No. 8 car.
-However, the sensors on his car continued to notify Toyota that its front-right tyre was punctured, prompting the team to ask an tyre engineer from Michelin, to check its pressure; no issues were discovered.
+López rejoined the track ahead of Nakajima's No. 8 car.
+However, the sensors on his car continued to notify Toyota that its front-right tyre was punctured, prompting the team to ask a tyre engineer from Michelin, to check its pressure; no issues were discovered.
 López yielded the lead that the No. 7 car had held for 191 consecutive laps to Nakajima.
 Toyota had discussed and decided against invoking team orders to switch the positions of both vehicles.
 López entered the pit lane for a second time to replace all four tyres.
 It transpired that the left-rear tyre was the punctured wheel.